benhar-dev/tc3-http-rest-get/README.md

-# Simple example of ...
+# Simple example of making a GET Request on the Postman Echo Public API

 ## Disclaimer
 This is a personal guide not a peer reviewed journal or a sponsored publication.
 We make